-This article explains how to manually update your published Android app in the Google Play Store using the .APK file obtained via AppMachine.
+This article explains how to manually update your published Android app in the Google Play Store using the .APK file obtained via the 'Create new APK' button on the Publish page in AppMachine.

 Navigating through the Google Play developer console.